vidit1999/coding_problems/README.md

 Thanks to [dev.to](https://dev.to) for providing these questions.

-Thank you to [CodeWars](https://codewars.com/), who has licensed redistribution of this challenge under the [2-Clause BSD License](https://opensource.org/licenses/BSD-2-Clause).
+Thank you to [CodeWars](https://codewars.com/), who has licensed redistribution of these challenges under the [2-Clause BSD License](https://opensource.org/licenses/BSD-2-Clause).